 JS - It was weird.
 I don't think he really was going to kill himself but the way I remember it, it's very detailed because, we hung around.
 He left but he said he'd meet us later to go to a movie and I remember the movie was The Outlaw Josie Wales with Clint Eastwood (laugh) that's the details I remember.
 We left him detailed instructions on a pad of paper how to meet us at the theater 'cause he wasn't around when we were there at the house, and he didn't show up at the theater.

 JS - As it turned out he didn't follow the instructions right, he made some wrong turn and he thought we were tricking him.
 He didn't, it was total paranoia, he thought Todd didn't want him involved, I didn't want him involved, he was being treated like, you know, completely unnecessary, irrelevant and we tricked him not to come to the movies with us, to miss Clint Eastwood (laugh).
 So we come back to the house, we're staying at a house in Bearsville the whole time, which is a wild story too.
-He was living with Ellen Foley at the time, who's this tiny waif of a girl, Ellen's like pchu and whenever we'd describe it to people we'd say, yeah, you know, Meat's living with Ellen.
+He was living with Ellen Foley at the time, who's this tiny waif of a girl, Ellen's like… [holds up hand to demonstrate] and whenever we'd describe it to people we'd say, yeah, you know, Meat's living with Ellen.

-JS - I said, calm down, calm down, let's go see what happened.
+JS - I said, "Calm down, calm down, let's go see what happened".
 You know, I'm trying to act like I'm in charge.
 I don't know what the hell I'm going to do.
-I was taking this pain medication because of the broken bones in my nose, Darvon which I really needed 'cause I was in pain all the time.
+I was taking this pain medication because of the broken bones in my nose - Darvon - which I really needed 'cause I was in pain all the time.
 I go upstairs and Rory takes me to the shower and there's Meat nude in the shower curled up in the corner, almost fetal, and with the water dripping down on him.
-Rory says he hasn't uttered a word in three hours, he took an overdose of pills.
+Rory says he hasn't uttered a word in like, three hours, he took an overdose of pills.

-JS - He was hit by a shot put, at real close range, which is really dangerous.
+JS - Yeah, shot put!
+It escaped my mind.
+He was hit by a shot put, at real close range, which is really dangerous.
 He had a skull fracture, he had a total psychotic fear of his brain being tampered with and people going, doctors going near his head.
-So he really, when you mentioned a hospital, he'd freak and he'd go no, no, no I'm not going.
+So he really, when you mentioned a hospital, he'd freak and he'd go "no! no! no!
+I'm not going".
 But when I convinced him that he had to go there and that he's going to never talk again he decided he'd go to the hospital.
 We get him to the hospital and these idiot doctors wouldn't come out to the car 'cause I couldn't get him from the car to the hospital.

 JS - They said no, we're not allowed to, you have to bring him here, and we finally got one who was off duty to come help us.
 We got him in the hospital and I had to fill out the forms like the daddy.
 I filled out all the forms while he was in the other room.
 I remember it was really sad, it was really poignant.
 Then the doctor came to talk to me like I was the parent.
 The doctor said, okay it's going to be all right and we had to pump his stomach but we got everything out, it wasn't going to be fatal, but it's good that we pumped his stomach.

 JS - Mainly he's feeling nauseous and sick, that'll last for about a day and he's feeling, psychological is the biggest problem, he's feeling a great deal of shame and embarrassment.
-I'm thinking about this and I'm thinking well what do I do? (laugh) It was one of the first times I had seen how fragile he also was.
+I'm thinking about this and I'm thinking "well - what do I do?" (laugh) It was one of the first times I had seen how fragile he also was.
 He was an amazing mixture of a colossus and a really delicate, fragile flower.
 I mean, in a strange combination, but I guess that's not so strange, since a flower could grow up through concrete, can't it?
+He was both.

 JS - We ended up re-mixing, it took about two months at least and the amazing thing is two of his mixes are on there, Heaven Can Wait and Hot Summer Night.
 You Took The Words Right Out Of My Mouth and that was the first song he mixed.
 You Took The Words Right Out Of My Mouth he mixed it at his home studios, he had a great little home studio behind his house in Woodstock and all the EQ stuff was on top, it was usually, you know, it's a console.
-This was all on top so he'd lean up to work it and I remember he said to me, okay let's mix the first song, what do you want here, do you want Phil Specter?
+This was all on top so he'd lean up to work it and I remember he said to me, "okay let's mix the first song, what do you want here, do you want Phil Spector?
+All right, I thought that's what you'd want - Phil Spector, the usual.
+Okay let's try this, this, this, okay let's see what happens."

 JS - Except for Heaven Can Wait.
 He took a nap at around 1:00am for about an hour and a half, which is amazing 'cause we only worked on it 12 hours.
 He woke up from the nap; he says, okay let's finish.
 We'll do a ballad first, and he did the mix of Heaven Can Wait, which is also on the record, and it's gorgeous.
 But when it came to the longer songs he had a short attention span.
 He got tired of them and they weren't good mixes, so we had to go and re-mix the whole album and (laugh) that's when I really learned a lot about producing a record, how much was in the mix.